 On a standard DBS certificate most police cautions will not show up after 6 years, on an enhanced DBS check a caution is likely also not to be disclosed, but may be disclosed if the police deem it relevant to a particular role.

 A proscribed list caution however, namely for an offence that is more serious (including offences such as ABH, sexual assault and child cruelty) will show up forever on both a standard and enhanced DBS certificate check.
+N.B.
+2019 edit, Disclosure with respect to youth reprimands/warnings/cautions are subject to revision by the government.

 For more details on the implications of a police caution, please visit here: Implications of police cautions.